3 ways to move past perfectionism - and create

 It's the fear of never being enough.

 So you work harder, you stay longer, you criticize your own work (and often other people's), you keep changing and tweaking.
-And no matter how hard you work, and how many compliments you get, you don't believe it, because you know deep down, that it's not perfect.
+And no matter how hard you work, and how many compliments you get, you don't believe you’re good because you know deep down, that it's not perfect.
 It could be better.

-Never finishing the creative work you started.
+You never finishing the creative work you started.

-Never beginning in the first place.
+Not beginning in the first place.

 Misery during the process if you do charge through and persevere